siahuat0727/loan-management/README.md

 - **Monthly Summary**: For summarizing the loan details.
 - **Monthly Details**: For capturing detailed transactions.
 - **Email Addresses**: For storing email addresses and other email-related information.
+- **Interest Rate Changes**: Tracks any changes in the yearly interest rate.
+More on this below.

 The 'Email Addresses' sheet should have the following structure: